khepf/gemini_front/README.md

 DONE create testcustomer, testseller users and assign/create roles accordingly DONE fix roles
-DONE fix redirects for when not signed in add more images fill in more data sort out/merge product add to cart and checkout vs baseball card add to cart and checkout
+DONE fix redirects for when not signed in weird stuff with user object when changing pages add more images fill in more data sort out/merge product add to cart and checkout vs baseball card add to cart and checkout